apache/echarts-doc/en/option/series/treemap.md

 <br>
 > Tps：In treemap, `${name}` attribute could exist in much places：

-> * It could exist under [sereis-treemap](~series-treemap) root，indicating the unified setting of this overall series.
+> * It could exist under [sereis-treemap](~series-treemap) root, indicating the unified setting of this overall series.

-> * It could exist in every array element of  [series-treemap.levels](~series-treemap.levels)，indicating the unified setting of every level of tree.
+> * It could exist in every array element of  [series-treemap.levels](~series-treemap.levels), indicating the unified setting of every level of tree.

-> * It could exist n every node of [series-treemap.data](~series-treemap.data)，indicating the particular setting of each node.
+> * It could exist n every node of [series-treemap.data](~series-treemap.data), indicating the particular setting of each node.